-Less Than Truckload (LTL) and Full Truckload (FTL) are two different types of freight shipping that sound similar.
+Less Than Truckload (LTL) and Full Truckload (FTL) are two different types of freight shipping Services that sound similar.
 We can give you a better idea which way is the right way to fit your shipping needs.

 This guide will explain you how to:

 · When should you use LTL and when should you use an FTL?

 Is LTL better than FTL freight?

 It all depends on the size and weight of the cargo you're transporting.
 LTL is a more cost-effective option if you have lighter freight to ship.
 FTL is a better investment if you have heavy and large shipments to transport.